User37som/libbitcoin/How-to-Encrypt-a-Wallet-Seed.md

 There are two standard ways of encrypting a wallet seed.
 The [Key Encryption](#using-key-encryption) method allows you to encrypt an existing wallet seed.
 The [Mnemonic](#using-mnemonics) method requires you to accept a wallet seed derived from a temporary seed (which is not recoverable).

 ### Using Key Encryption
-Create a new HD key.
+Create a new HD key from a 256 bit seed.
 ```sh
 $ bx seed -b 256 | bx hd-new
 ```